 After learning of the audit findings, the information was reviewed by Supervisor Peggy Brackenbury.
 On July 25, 2017, Peggy Brackenbury met with her staff members and explained the information that was learned through the audit and, with her team, reviewed the information that needed to be verified and entered into MAXIS on medical assistance cases.
-Over the course of the next year, two medical assistance files will be audited every quarter by Supervisor Brackenbury to ensure compliance with the requirements.
-Copies of the file reviews will be maintained.
-This will ensure adequate progress is being made and that the agency is in compliance with all requirements of the medical assistance program.
+Over the course of the prior year, two medical assistance files were audited every quarter by Supervisor Brackenbury to ensure compliance with the requirements.
+Copies of the file reviews have been maintained.
+This has ensured that the agency is in compliance with all requirements of the medical assistance program which was reviewed by the OSA audit team.

-Anticipated Completion Date:
+Completion Date: